hmallen99/viverse-docs/CreatorTools/webxr-optimization/introduction-to-web-optimization.md

 ### Select the best engine for the experience

 **Different web engines are well-suited for different types of experiences**.
-While some native engines, like Unity, allow building experiences for the web, some developers may prefer to use an engine built specifically for the web.
+There are numerous feature-packed 3D rendering engines for the web, like [PlayCanvas](https://playcanvas.com/), [Unity](https://docs.unity3d.com/6000.2/Documentation/Manual/webgl.html), [Three.js](https://threejs.org/), and [Babylon.js](https://www.babylonjs.com/).
+Each engine has different strengths and weaknesses.
+Here are some key things to consider when deciding:

+- Double-check the supported features - Built-in engine features generally perform better than homebrewed solutions, since they can be tested and iterated on by a large developer base.
+If you need features like rigid-body physics or photorealistic lighting, it could be better to develop in an engine that supports them by default, like Unity.
 - Developer experience matters - developers should use an engine that suits their strengths.
 If you're already comfortable with Unity, then continue with that engine.
 If you're looking to jump into JavaScript development, but still want an editor, PlayCanvas might be the right choice.
 For programming specialists, Three.js and Babylon.js provide more flexibility.
 - Be careful with file size - Without optimization, fully-featured C++ engines like Unity can have much larger application sizes than JavaScript engines like Babylon.js, Three.js, and PlayCanvas.
 If you don't need all of the features of Unity, using a javascript-based engine may make bundle size optimization easier.
 Users on mobile devices typically prefer smaller app sizes, as they may be on a cellular network.
 - Device support - If you plan to support mobile devices, some engines, like Unity and PlayCanvas, support touch controls out of the box, while for engines like Three.js, you may need to use a third-party solution or touch controls yourself.
 If you plan to support XR, make sure your chosen engine has WebXR support.